speakez-llc/BAREWire/docs/99 Elminating Dotnet Dependencies.md

 ## 4. Platform Abstraction Layer

 The most challenging aspect of removing .NET dependencies is implementing platform-specific operations like networking, file I/O, and time functions.
-We need a comprehensive platform abstraction layer:
+We will need a comprehensive platform abstraction layer, and this is a start:

 ```mermaid
 %%{init: {'theme': 'dark', 'themeVariables': { 'primaryColor': '#242424', 'primaryTextColor': '#fff', 'primaryBorderColor': '#888', 'lineColor': '#d3d3d3', 'secondaryColor': '#2b2b2b', 'tertiaryColor': '#333' }}}%%